PedroMDuarte/pedromduarte.github.io/_posts/2016-07-10-EnterprisePython.markdown

 A lot of the content in this section is an excellent starting point for doing more research on a particular topic.
 I have already come back to parts of this section.
-Specifically the other day I wanted to profile a script I was working on to process some time series data, and the first think I did was go back to the videos and get a quick review before digging further into the internet.
+Specifically the other day I wanted to profile a script I was working on to process some time series data, and the first thing I did was go back to the videos and get a quick review before digging further into the internet.

 ### 4. Next steps